CumulusNetworks/docs/content/cumulus-linux-517/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 cumulus@leaf01:mgmt:~$ nv config apply
 ```

-5. Configure BGP advertisement delay to avoid premature advertisement of aggregate routes after a leaf switch reboot or FRR service restart, allowing downlink interfaces to come up before drawing traffic to the switch.
+5. Configure BGP advertisement delay to avoid premature advertisement of aggregate routes after a leaf switch reboot, service restart, and other events that disrupt the control plane.
+The delay timer allows downlink interfaces to come up before drawing traffic to the switch.
 NVIDIA recommends setting the delay to at least 150 seconds when using 802.1x authentication, and at least 30 seconds in other scenarios:

 ```
 cumulus@leaf01:mgmt:~$ nv set vrf default router bgp advertisement-delay time 150